xxlong0/Wonder3D/README.md

 #### Docker Setup
 see [docker/README.MD](docker/README.md)

+### Training (complete soon)
+Here we provide the two training scripts.
+The training has two stages, first train multi-view attentions, and then fix weights and train new added cross-domain attentions.

 ### Inference
 1. Optional.
 If you have troubles to connect to huggingface.
 Make sure you have downloaded the following models.
 Download the [checkpoints](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/xxlong_connect_hku_hk/Ej7fMT1PwXtKvsELTvDuzuMBebQXEkmf2IwhSjBWtKAJiA) and into the root folder.